 Last Steps: Add Antifreeze

-- Now attach your common air hose to the city water gauge, so that air pressure will run through all your appliances' water lines.
-Return inside to flush out all cold and cold water from faucets by letting them run dry.
+Now attach your common air hose to the city water gauge, so that air pressure will run through all your appliances' water lines.
+Return inside to flush out all hot and cold water from faucets by letting them run dry.

 NOTE: It's important to remember that there are many types of motorhomes, and because of that, these steps may vary from brand to brand.
 This checklist was based on a Tiffin motorhome.